 Set a trigger

-For example: You want to send all female costumers, whose birthday it is today, an email with a discount code.
-You would use the following filters: the birthday is today (equals 0 days ago) and the gender is female.
+Example: you want to send an e-mail with a discount code to all women whose birthday it is today.
+You then use the following filters (see also the example below): birthday is today (equal to 0 days ago) and gender is equal to female.

-Underneath the filter settings, you can immediately see how many profiles match those filters.
+Under the filter settings you can see how many profiles match the set conditions.

 In step two, you enter the sender's details; the name and e-mail address.
 We recommend using the name and e-mail address of your web shop.
 You also enter the e-mail subject on this page.
 You are of course completely free in this, but we advise you to give the subject of the e-mail a personal touch by adding the customer's first and/or last name.
 Then you can choose to add a preheader, a short introduction, for better conversion.